 Organizational needs and people needs have to be aligned.
 Understanding how people experience the services and products, including their dependency, continuity, and security needs, becomes very important for organizational survival.
 People who use critical products or services from an organization and then face a challenge with that deliverable will usually try to make a rapid decision to support their outcomes with the new provider.
 Employees who engage a new provider may never return to the provider that they had the issues with.
 An organization that loses a customer usually spends over three times more time and effort trying to regain loyalty.

 An enterprise data strategy built on high-performing technology can help ensure high customer retention, low cost, and mitigate reputational damage to the organization.
 It is important to obtain and manage the right data about your customers across multiple data sources.
 Actian DataConnect makes it easy to connect operational data from any data source and transform it to facilitate effective data analysis.
-DataConnect makes it easy for data-driven enterprises to design, deploy, and manage data flows across on-premise, cloud, and hybrid environments.
+DataConnect makes it easy for data-driven enterprises to design, deploy, and manage data flows across on-premises, cloud, and hybrid environments.